Common Market (hip-hop group)

-Common Market is an American hip hop duo based in Seattle, Washington, active from 2005 through 2009 and from 2019 to present.
-Both members, DJ/Producer Sabzi (Saba Mohajerjasbi) and MC RA Scion (Ryan Abeo), had been active hip hop artists in the Pacific Northwest for three years before they combined their talents in 2005 to form Common Market.
+Common Market is an American hip-hop duo based in Seattle, Washington, active from 2005 through 2009 and from 2019 to present.
+Both members, DJ/Producer Sabzi (Saba Mohajerjasbi) and MC RA Scion (Ryan Abeo), had been active hip-hop artists in the Pacific Northwest for three years before they combined their talents in 2005 to form Common Market.
 Together they have released two albums, three EPs, and have gone on several tours.

 Early beginnings

-Sabzi started his career as DJ and producer in another hip hop duo, Blue Scholars, in Seattle, Washington.
+Sabzi started his career as DJ and producer in another hip-hop duo, Blue Scholars, in Seattle, Washington.
 RA Scion gained musical skill while in Louisville, Kentucky, before moving to Seattle.
-RA Scion and Sabzi's paths crossed through the Northwest hip hop scene, where they bonded over their Baháʼí Faith contacts, and their political and spiritual approach to hip-hop music.
+RA Scion and Sabzi's paths crossed through the Northwest hip-hop scene, where they bonded over their Baháʼí Faith contacts, and their political and spiritual approach to hip-hop music.

 Musical career

 2005-2007: Common Market, self titled LP and touring

 After collaborating on a pair of tracks on RA Scion's 2004 solo project, Live and Learn, the duo began working in an attic-based studio for what would eventually become the 14-track self-titled debut, released in October 2005.
 An advance copy caught the ear of KRS-One, who praised the album and RA Scion for "spitting in the tradition of the conscious hiphop movement."
 KRS-One then drove up to perform at Common Market's album release party in Seattle, then taking the duo on the road with him on the Temple of Hiphop tour.

 The album was hailed by fans as a remarkable improvement over any of their previous works.
 Common Market takes on questions about religion, politics and the state of mainstream hip-hop.
 At the core of Common Market's music is a critical, unapologetic world view that change is not only necessary, it is inevitable, and can only come about through having love for and serving the people.

 Shortly after the release of their debut album, Common Market gathered praise as Seattle Weeklys 2006 Best New Artist and performing slots on grand stages such as the Sasquatch Festival and The Capitol Hill Block Party.
-They have shared the stage with KRS-One, Zion I, Ghostface Killah, The Coup, Guru of Gangstarr, and the Blue Scholars.
+They have shared the stage with KRS-One, Zion I, Ghostface Killah, The Coup, Guru of Gang Starr, and the Blue Scholars.
 The album's regional success, along with the wave of Northwest hip-hop, poised the group for a serious push into the national scene, and the Common Market LP has been mixed and mastered by Seattle music engineer Martin Feveyear and repackaged with new album cover art.
 Their debut album was also the first official new release of Mass Line, a co-op indie record label run by Common Market, Blue Scholars and Gabriel Teodros.
-The now-defunct label's mission statement included the goal of using hip hop as a means of grassroots community organizing and youth outreach.
+The now-defunct label's mission statement included the goal of using hip-hop as a means of grassroots community organizing and youth outreach.